-To get the most out of a networking event, always set yourself goals first.
+To get the most out of a networking event, always set your goals first.
 Do you want to make 10 new contacts?
-Do you want to practice your pitch before a bigger event?
-Do you want to find out and get an introduction with the decision maker at a specific company that you’ve been trying to connect with for months?
+Maybe you want to practice your pitch before a bigger event?
+Do you want to find out and get an introduction with the decision-maker at a specific company that you’ve been trying to connect with for months?
 Whatever your goals, know them going into an event as they will help you achieve the value that you want in exchange for the time that you will invest.

 Make time to follow up